keboola/connection-docs/components/writers/database/firebolt/index.md

 **Full Load** replaces all the data in the table with data sent from the input table settings.
 If the table does not exist, it creates it.

-**Append** just appends data to an exisiting table.
+**Append** mode appends data to an exisiting table.
 If the table does not exist, it creates it.

 {: .image-popup}
 ![Screenshot - setting load settings on the firebolt side](/components/writers/database/firebolt/firebolt-load-type.png)